tomer8007/windows-shazam/README.md

 ## Usage ##
 _windows-shazam_ is a portable software, so you don't have to install anything.
 Just run it, and make sure it has the essential DLLs in the same folder.

+Basically just click the button, let it listen and get the song name.
+For more details see the [usage wiki page](https://github.com/tomer8007/windows-shazam/wiki/Usage).

 ## Download ##
-[Click Here](https://drive.google.com/uc?id=0B_iaVLWNgnHPXzkxOXg1MDhtTVE&export=download) to download the compiled software.
+You can download the latest compiled version from the [releases page](https://github.com/tomer8007/windows-shazam/releases).
+Or you can just [click here](https://drive.google.com/uc?id=0B_iaVLWNgnHPXzkxOXg1MDhtTVE&export=download) to download it from a different server.

 Instructions:

-1. Download the 'Release.zip' file.
+1. Download the zip file.

-2. Extract all the files.
+2. Extract all the files to a folder.

-3. Run the shazam.exe file and follow the usage instructions.
+3. Run the shazam.exe file and follow the [usage instructions](https://github.com/tomer8007/windows-shazam/wiki/Usage).